The Rail Factor

-Workers at the construction site of a tunnel in Qazigund which will connect Kashmir with Jammu region
+Workers at the construction site of a tunnel in Qazigund which will connect Kashmir with the Jammu region

 Mohammad Isaac, 35, is a happy man these days.
 Sporting a bright yellow workers’ safety helmet, an orange-color jacket worn over a tattered, dust-clad, traditional kameez-pajama, and carrying a rugged look on his face, Isaac warily looks towards an engineer for directions near Pir Panchal Tunnel in south Kashmir’s Qazigund.
 There is not much to do, for now.
 He turns towards me.